-Over and above the traditional research activities in farmers' fields, GRUYA maintains 10 pre-production plots distributed throughout the region which, together with those carried out in collaboration with CIAT, total 30 plots in which the most advanced cassava production technology components are tested as a package.
+and above the traditional research activities Over in farmers' fields, GRUYA maintains 10 pre-production plots distributed throughout the region which, together with those carried out in collaboration with CIAT, total 30 plots in advanced cassava production technology which the most components are tested as a package.
 Finally, GRUYA published another volume of research results, covering 1988-89.